 Experimental results

 The proposed method was implemented on top of VTM-7.1 [4], and tested under the CE2 test condition [5].
 In the experiments, IBC, HashME, PLT, BDPCM (both luma and chroma) and ColorTransform are enabled on low QPs, (2, 7, 12, 17) with the first 100 frames for both anchor and test.
-Table 2 and Table 3 show the summarized test results for dual tree off and on, respectively.
+Table 2 shows the summarized test results for dual tree off case.

 Table 2 – Test results for dual tree off